John Jonas: Biography

-In 1985, Dr. Jonas was appointed to the CSIRA/NSERC Chair of Steel Processing at McGill, a position which was funded jointly by the Canadian Steel Industry Research Association and the Natural Sciences and Engineering Research Council of Canada.
+In 1985, Jonas was appointed to the CSIRA/NSERC Chair of Steel Processing at McGill, a position which was funded jointly by the Canadian Steel Industry Research Association and the Natural Sciences and Engineering Research Council of Canada.
 In this capacity, he worked closely with the Canadian steel industry, and collaborated in the solution of a number of important processing problems.
-Dr. Jonas also holds the Birks Chair of Metallurgy.
+Dr. Jonas also held the Birks Chair of Metallurgy.
 He and his colleagues have been granted five sets of international patents associated with steel rolling, three of which have been assigned to the sponsoring companies.

-Professor Jonas served on the Quebec Science Council (Conseil de la science et de la technologie) from 1987 to 1990, and as Chairman of the AECL (Atomic Energy of Canada Limited) R&D Advisory Panel in 1992 and 1993.
+Jonas served on the Quebec Science Council (Conseil de la science et de la technologie) from 1987 to 1990, and as Chairman of the AECL (Atomic Energy of Canada Limited) R&D Advisory Panel in 1992 and 1993.
+His h-index (Hirsch number) was 92 and he had more than 32,000 citations to his credit.

-His current h-index (Hirsch number) is 92 and he has more than 32,000 citations to his credit.
+Jonas died at his home on February 3, 2025, at the age of 92.